Anderson localization of electromagnetic waves in three dimensions

 Previous studies \cite{skipetrov14, 2021_Skipetrov_Longitudinal_modes} suggest that absence of AL for EM waves may be due to longitudinal waves that exist in a heterogeneous dielectric medium, where the transversality condition $\nabla \cdot \mathbf{E}(\mathbf{r}) = 0$ does not follow from the Gauss's law $\nabla \cdot [\epsilon(\mathbf{r}) \mathbf{E}(\mathbf{r})] = 0$, because of the position dependence of $\epsilon(\mathbf{r})$.
-Here, we propose to eliminate longitudinal waves and realize AL of EM waves by using perfectly conducting spheres as scatterers.
-No electric field penetrates inside a perfect electric conductor (PEC) and EM waves are purely transversal wherever their amplitude is non-zero.
+Here, we propose to suppress the contribution of longitudinal waves to optical transport and realize AL of EM waves by using perfectly conducting spheres as scatterers.
+The Poynting vector is parallel to the surface of a perfect electric conductor (PEC) \cite{1981_van_de_Hulst} and EM energy flows around a PEC particle without coupling to longitudinal surface modes.
 The volume of PEC spheres is simply excluded from the free space and becomes unavailable for light.
 Thus, at high PEC volume fraction, light propagates in a random network of irregular air cavities and waveguides formed by the overlapping PEC spheres, akin to the original proposal of Anderson \cite{anderson85}.